-Get ready for some juicy and delicious Parmesan Pork Chops!
+Get ready for some juicy and delicious oven-baked Parmesan Pork Chops!
 The crispy herb Parmesan crust keeps them moist and tender on the inside.
 This easy dinner idea will satisfy everyone around the table!

 Parmesan Pork Chops